 Remember: a well-executed grassroots strategy can bring an Instagram business account such as your own new followers, comments, and greater interaction with your brand.
 As people engage with your business, don’t forget to also be engaging as a brand and to respond to comments or likes on your posts.

-A final approach is to get your brand involved in engagement groups (some are free, some are paid), which are small communities of niche-like accounts that co-engage with one another’s accounts to boost engagement rates.
+A final approach to raising your brand awareness is to get your brand involved in engagement groups (some are free, some are paid), which are small communities of niche-like accounts that co-engage with one another’s accounts to boost engagement rates.
 In these groups or pods, there generally are rules in regards to link sharing and what type of engagement you need to engage in (ex.
 “Like” posts only, comment on posts only, repost posts only).

 Instagram for business advertising